NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 Other deployer impact
 ---------------------
-* Deployer, cloud provider, need to set up ACPI [7] capable bare metal servers in cloud environment.
+* Deployer, cloud provider, needs to set up ACPI [7] and NMI [1] capable bare metal servers in cloud environment.

 * change the default timeout value (sec) in the Ironic configuration file, typically /etc/ironic/ironic.conf if necessary.